denniswong0106/trip-saving-app/README.md

 ### Debug

-To revert database to original: clear data using 1. , then run `npx knex migrate:rollback` to rollback to the original database.
-You can choose specifically which migration to rollback to by doing `knex migrate:down xxxx_migration_name.js` to move up a migration, do `knex migrate:up xxxx_migration_name.js`
+To revert database to original:

+1. clear data using step 1. in "How to reset the database"
+2. run `npx knex migrate:rollback` to rollback to the original database.
+3. You can choose specifically which migration to rollback to by doing `knex migrate:down xxxx_migration_name.js` to move up a migration, do `knex migrate:up xxxx_migration_name.js`